elizgarc/elizgarc/README.md

 ⚡ Hobbies: I like to play beach volleyball and practice golf 🏐 🏌🏽‍♀️ ⛳️

-⚡ Fun Facts: I can't play any instrument, but I still can sing classical music known as opera 👩🏽‍🎤
+⚡ Fun Facts: I love photography.
+Also, loving cooking whenever I feel inspired and concentrated.
+I can't play any instrument, but I still can sing classical music known as opera 👩🏽‍🎤